Learning the main difference between an air cooler and an air conditioner will help you choose which device will become your helpmate during hot days.

 most swamp coolers do not make any significant noise

 Luckily, most swamp coolers do not make any significant noise that can potentially disturb your sleep or divert your attention elsewhere.
+The only noise from a swamp cooler is the sound of a fan blowing.
 The low humming noise from a mini swamp cooler quickly gets mixed up with the soft background noises and can even be a white noise source.

 6. Cost of swamp cooler vs. AC